 OECD Home › Directorate for Employment, Labour and Social Affairs › Employment policies and data › Latest Documents

-OECD has launched a series of reports in 16 countries including Poland.
+OECD has launched a series of reports in 16 countries including France.
 Each report contains a survey of the main barriers to employment for young people, an assessment of the adequacy and effectiveness of existing measures to improve the transition from school to work.